Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ## CJS module: CommonJS module, or Node.js module

 CommonJS, initially named ServerJS, is a pattern to define and consume modules.
 It is implemented by Node,js.
-By default, each .js file is a CommonJS module.
-A module variable and an exports variable are provided for a module to expose APIs.
-And a require function is provided to consume a module.
+By default, each `.js` file is a CommonJS module.
+A `module` variable and an `exports` variable are provided for a module (a file) to expose APIs.
+And a `require` function is provided to load and consume a module.
 The following code defines the counter module in CommonJS syntax:

 ```js
 // Define CommonJS module: commonJSCounterModule.js.